Last Update: 12/1/10 (Transmittal I-1-60)

-For a “routine use” (i.e., a disclosure outside SSA for a purpose compatible with the purpose for which the record was collected, including disclosures that may be made to third party contacts to assist in administering SSA programs in accordance with POMS GN 03316.065A.5. and disclosure to Members of Congress and their staffs on behalf of the individual identified);
+For a “routine use” (i.e., a disclosure outside SSA for a purpose compatible with the purpose for which the record was collected, including disclosures that may be made to third-party contacts to assist in administering SSA programs in accordance with POMS GN 03316.065A.5. and disclosure to MCs and their staffs on behalf of the individual identified);

 To either House of Congress or to any committee, subcommittee, or joint committee, and the information involves a matter within that committee's jurisdiction;

 For law enforcement purposes (generally limited to crimes involving SSA programs, similar programs of other agencies, or violent crimes when the individual has been indicted or convicted);